top of page

 I also want to mention my earlier goals about Erasmus Studies: When I got into Boğaziçi University, one of my goals was to do an Erasmus exchange semester abroad.
 Because I wanted to explore global perspectives, step out of my comfort zone, and grow both personally and academically.
 To achieve this goal, I worked hard to maintain a high GPA while also participating in extracurricular activities.
 Thanks to my efforts, I was able to get the Erasmus Fund by the European Union, and now here I am in Vienna, pursuing my studies, learning, and meeting new people from all over the world.

-Additionally , I am learning German language , and also attending the Cultural Orientation Program organized by WU’s International Office, which is helping me better understand Austrian culture and integrate into life here.
+Additionally , I have learned a bit of German language , and also attended the Cultural Orientation Program organized by WU’s International Office, which helped me better understand Austrian culture and integrate into life here.

 My Summer School Experience